Table of Contents

 This unit feels solid and does not budge under the weight of quite large people.

-I used to sell some Valor equipment.
-It’s better than most eBay and Amazon off-brand stuff.
+I used to sell some Valor equipment, mostly racks and benches.
+Valor is better than most eBay and Amazon off-brand stuff.
 Nothing groundbreaking.
-I mean, they try to be different sometimes, and whenever they do, they fail.
-They don’t have any active lifters involved in these decisions that would notice things like a plate storage peg getting in the way of certain movements in a power rack.
+I mean, they try to be different sometimes, and whenever they do, they miss the mark.
+I believe they don’t have any active lifters involved in these decisions that would notice things like a plate storage peg getting in the way of certain movements on a power rack.

-Their equipment is very much targeted towards home users.
+Their equipment is targeted towards home users.
 Nothing they make is exceptionally heavy duty.
 Their GHD is a good example.
-It weighs 117 lbs, the lightest by far of any GHD on this page, thanks to their thin-gauge 2″x2″ frame construction.
+It weighs 117 lbs, the lightest by far of any GHD on this page, credited to the thin-gauge 2″x2″ frame construction.

 It does have a weight storage peg that you can load with a couple 45lb plates to make it weigh as much as the competitors.
-That doesn’t entirely make them even.
-A lighter frame like this will wobble a little under your weight, and no amount of plates added to the peg will change that.
+That does help, but it doesn’t totally mitigate the issue.
+A lighter frame like this will wobble slightly under your weight, and no amount of plates added to the peg will change that.

 GHDs do not need knee pads.
-Valor included it because they don’t know any better and were copying some other old model like York or whatever.
+Valor included it because they were copying some other old model like York or whatever.
 When going all the way up in your glute ham raise movement, you don’t need to go all the way vertical.
-Moving your weight from the hip pad to the knee pad would just cause you to slip and rub your legs anyway.
-Your thighs stay on the hip pads just fine when you do a glute ham raise right.
-Fortunately, the knee pad relies on a separate frame piece that you can leave off altogether, so it is not a deal breaker at all.
+Moving your weight from the hip pad to the knee pad would just cause you to slip and rub your legs during the transition.
+Your thighs will stay on the hip pads just fine when you do a glute ham raise right.
+Fortunately, this knee pad relies on a separate frame piece that you can leave off altogether, so it is not a deal breaker at all.

 This article is getting way longer than I anticipated.
-So many models to look at!
+Just one more model!

 Like Rogue, they have a budget and commercial model of some of their equipment, and that goes for their GHDs.
 Naturally I’m just focusing on the budget model in this article.